Hiking for Beginners

 Weather and Trail Conditions

-Be sure to keep an eye on weather conditions leading up to your hike.
+Be sure to keep an eye on the weather forecast leading up to your hike.
 You can hike in all types or weather but… do you really want to?
 A little rain is harmless but if it’s raining cats and dogs and stormy outside, go ahead and postpone your hike for another day.

 The 10 Essentials